 These stakeholders are crucial to enabling us to establish and achieve our overall targets and sustainability objectives.
 If we succeed, our success will be mutually beneficial.

 The concept of materiality—identifying the sustainability issues that matter most—guides the development of our sustainability strategy and the contents of our sustainability communications.

-We undertook a materiality analysis in 2015 that started with an internal workshop of participants from key functional areas evaluating the aspects of our value chain covered by the UNGC and GRI reporting frameworks as well as those emphasized in customer surveys.
-Participants also considered competitors, legal requirements and best practices benchmarks.
+We undertook a materiality analysis in 2015 that started with an internal workshop of participants from key functional areas evaluating the aspects of our value chain covered by the United Nations Global Compact (UNGC) and Global Reporting Initiative (GRI) reporting frameworks, as well as those emphasized in customer surveys.
+Participants also considered competitors, legal requirements and best-practices benchmarks.

 The assessment found that our most important stakeholders (based on influence and interactions) were customers, employees, suppliers, stockholders and the community.
 The assessment prioritized material aspects based on their impact levels and how they affect stakeholders’ views and decisions.

 Our key aspects were grouped into four focus areas: business ethics, product responsibility, environmental responsibility and social responsibility.